ParadigmCurrency/Paradigm/depends/README.md

     DEBUG: disable some optimizations and enable more runtime checking

-If some packages are not built, for example `make NO_WALLET=1`, the appropriate options will be passed to Gupcoin Core's configure.
+If some packages are not built, for example `make NO_WALLET=1`, the appropriate options will be passed to Paradigm Core's configure.
 In this case, `--disable-wallet`.

 Additional targets: